stacks-network/gaia/hub/README.md

 ## Note on SSL

 We *strongly* recommend that you deploy your Gaia hub with SSL enabled.
 Otherwise, the tokens used to authenticate with the Gaia hub may be stolen by attackers, which could allow them to execute writes on your behalf.

+Configuration options are available to run the hub with an `https` Node.js server.
+Otherwise, a reverse proxy web server such as nginx or Apache can be used.

 ## Configuring the hub